Ways You Can Save Money With an Off-Season Wedding

 - You favorite blooms may be out of season for your winter wedding, so speak with your florist about availability and possible substitutions.

-- Though the off-season tends to be slower, some guests will find it inconvenient to travel during winter, so plan accordingly!
+- Though colder months tends to be slower, some guests will find it inconvenient to travel during winter, so plan accordingly!

 - Even if you’re having an off-season wedding, reserve your officiant early, or you’ll have slim pickings the month before.